 The Supervisory Board supervises the company’s administration.
 It gives the Annual General Meeting its opinion on the financial statements and the auditors’ report, and counsels on issues that concern considerable reduction or expansion of the company’s operations or substantial reorganisation of the company.
 Moreover, the Supervisory Board provides the Board of Directors with guidelines in matters that have far-reaching consequences or that are important as issues of principle.
 The company has a Supervisory Board consisting of at least eight and at most eighteen members.
 The General Meeting of Shareholders elects the members of the Supervisory Board for a term of one year.

-In 2015, the Supervisory Board had 18 members (18 in January-August, 17 in September-December) and met 8 times.
-The average attendance rate at the Supervisory Board meetings was 87 per cent (91).
+In 2017, the Supervisory Board had 18 members and it met 7 times (6).
+The average attendance rate at the Supervisory Board meetings was 87 per cent (83).

 The Board of Directors is responsible for the company’s administration and for the proper organisation of activities and approves the company’s strategy and annual plans, the semi-annual reports and the financial statements, as well as the risk management principles.
 The Board advances the company’s development and ensures that the operations conform to law and meet the goals set by the owner.
 The Board also has the power to decide important individual cases of financing.
 The Board supervises and monitors the company's executive management and appoints and dismisses the CEO and other members of the senior management.
 The Board has appointed the Inspection Committee and the Remuneration Committee from among its members to assist the Board in managing its tasks.

 Finnvera’s Board of Directors consists of at least six members and a most nine members.
 One Board member is elected among candidates named by the Ministry of Economic Affairs and Employment and one among candidates named by the Ministry of Finance.
 The Board members are elected for a term of one year.